Take a Fresh Look at Recommender Systems from an Evaluation Standpoint: Ill-defined Popularity

 To answer this question, we first show how a recommender works in general.
 With the help of a global timeline, Figure~\ref{fig:timePractice} gives absolute time points of historical user-item interactions for three example users $u_1$, $u_2$, and $u_3$.
 In the illustration, $t_c$ indicates the current time point.
 If the users visit the website at the current time $t_c$, then the system will make recommendations to these users.
 Users then may choose to interact or not to interact with the recommended items.
 In the illustration, let us assume that all users interact with the recommended items, and these interacted items become the latest interactions for all three users.
 In practice, a recommender can learn from all or a subset of historical interactions that occurred before time $t_c$, and makes recommendations if users visit the site at time $t_c$.

 Now, let us look at some real-world examples of popularity ranking.
 The New York Times best sellers\footnote{\url{https://www.nytimes.com/books/best-sellers/}} is a well-known and influential list of best-selling books in the United States.
-The list is updated on a \textit{weekly basis} since 1931.\footnote{\url{https://en.wikipedia.org/wiki/The_New_York_Times_Best_Seller_list}} There is also an option to display \textit{monthly} lists of different book genres.
-The best sellers on Amazon is an hourly updated list.\footnote{\url{https://www.amazon.com/bestsellers}} It is common for websites to have a popularity ranking of items on an hourly, daily, weekly, or monthly basis.
+The list is updated on a \textit{weekly basis} since 1931\footnote{\url{https://en.wikipedia.org/wiki/The_New_York_Times_Best_Seller_list}} and Figure~\ref{fig:NYpopular} shows a screencapture of the top few books as at the week of 19 Feb 2023.
+There is also an option to display \textit{monthly} lists of different book genres, as shown in the left hand side of Figure~\ref{fig:NYpopular}.
+The best sellers on Amazon is an hourly updated list.\footnote{\url{https://www.amazon.com/bestsellers}} In short, it is typical for websites to feature a popularity ranking of items that is updated on an hourly, daily, weekly, or monthly schedule.

 The real-world popularity rankings have two important properties.
 First, the rankings are dynamically updated along timeline.
-For instance, the best sellers on the New York Times in Week 1 of Year 2020 shall be quite different from that in Week 3 of Year 2022.
+For instance, the best sellers on the New York Times in Week 1 of Year 2020 shall be quite different from that in Week 3 of Year 2023.
 Second, the popularity ranking only considers item frequency in a predefined time range (\eg an hour, a week, or a month), and does not necessarily use all historical data.
 The current weekly ranking only needs to use the interactions occurred in the past week, and the current hourly ranking only use interactions in the past hour.
+In other words, popularity has a very strong transience effect and often refers what are trending during a (relatively short) time period.

-The popularity baseline used in many RecSys offline evaluations is very different.
-We do not define a time window (\eg a week or a month), and we force the popularity to use all interactions in training set.
-In other words, the frequency-based ranking is a \textit{static} ranking, and there is only one big time window, \ie the \textit{entire duration of the training data} which is determined by the adopted data partition scheme. \textit{Is this popularity baseline even meaningful?} No. In the following, let us map the popularity baseline to a timeline.
+The popularity baseline widely used in RecSys offline evaluations is very different.
+There is no time window (\eg a week or a month) defined, and the popularity ranking is not updated along timeline.
+In fact, as a significant portion of papers (\eg 59.1\% in Table~\ref{tab:datasplit}) do not maintain global timeline of their user actions, it is not possible to define and update such a ranking along timeline.
+Hence, the popularity baseline is ``forced'' to use all interactions in training set.
+As the result, the frequency-based ranking is a \textit{static} ranking, covering the entire duration of the training data.
+This duration is determined by the dataset, and also by the adopted data partition scheme.
+For instance, the duration of popularity for leave-one-out scheme will be the duration of the entire dataset, and the duration for the single time point scheme would be defined by the data before the time point.